 Submarine communication cables are highly valued by the corporations responsible for their implementation and operation, but also by national governments.
 Accordingly, the Australian Communications and Media Authority (ACMA) has created protection zones that restrict activities that could potentially damage cables linking Australia to the rest of the world.
 The ACMA also regulates all projects to install new submarine cables.

-Example: Submarine communication cables in the Arctic include the Svalbard Undersea Cable System (since 2004), the Greenland Connect system connecting Greenland, Canada and Iceland (since 2009) and many others.
-There are plans for more cables in the Arctic including the 12,000 km Polar Express that aims to connect Russian Arctic settlements to the south by 2026 (see Submarine Cable Map).
+Example: Submarine communication cables in the Arctic include the Svalbard Undersea Cable System (since 2004), the Greenland Connect system connecting Greenland, Canada, and Iceland (since 2009) and many others.
+There are plans for more cables in the Arctic including the 12,000 km Polar Express that aims to connect Russian Arctic settlements to the south by 2026 (see TeleGeography, 2023.
 Similarly, Canada is planning the Kattittuq Nunavut Fibre Link connecting Newfoundland to Iqaluit by 2025.
 These plans along with others can be explored as potential opportunities for conservation and monitoring.

 Assessment findings:

 Marine mammals.
 Installation works can be a source of significant concern for small, spatially restricted, stable, and well-defined habitats such as core summer habitats for species like beluga and narwhal during the seasons they use these habitats.
-Works are of notable concern for other important marine mammal habitats, requiring specific consideration like having marine mammal observers on board and keeping at least 10 km distance from aggregations of beluga whales and 5 km from aggregations of other cetaceans, and that work to be stopped if they approach.
+Works are of notable concern for other important marine mammal habitats with specific consideration such as having marine mammal observers on board and keeping at least 10 km distance from aggregations of beluga whales and 5 km from aggregations of other cetaceans, stopping work if they approach.
 While there is no recommended buffer distance for seals and walruses, it is important to note that where cables are laid in walrus habitats, they should be laid deep enough not to be damaged by feeding walruses.

 Seabirds.
 In general, there is a requirement to avoid areas of seasonal bird concentrations and areas regularly used by birds while installing the cables.
 Works can have a significant impact on specific critical habitats (such as moulting sites and migration stopovers or in close proximity to breeding colonies) during the time of their use.
 Cables should avoid critical habitats of benthic feeding sea ducks such as moulting sites or migration stopovers.